aaron-hd/ghostlyPDE_1D/README.md

 # ghostlyPDE_1D
 Numerical evolution of two coupled scalar fields with opposite-sign kinetic terms evolving in 1+1 dimensional spacetime.
 Based on the julia DifferentialEquations.jl package.
+See, [25XX.XXXXX](https://arxiv.org/pdf/25XX.XXXXX) for the corresponding scientific publications. we ask you to please cite this article when re-using the code.